Canada’s dilemma over Meng Wanzhou and Huawei

 What can Canada do?
 There is no question that we are caught in a difficult situation between two economic superpowers that are waging both a trade war and a race to dominate the next generation of technology.
 On the technology issue, the question of whether Canada will block Huawei’s participation in this country’s 5G networks is also at stake, with the US and some former members of Canada’s security establishment piling on the pressure to follow the lead of the US, Australia and New Zealand and bar a role for Huawei.
 To date, Huawei has been a good corporate citizen and made considerable investment in R&D in Canada.
 The arrest of Meng is an unwelcome complication.

-Until Donald Trump’son December 10 stating that he would intervene with the US Department of Justice if this would help resolve trade differences with China, the US (and Canada) had maintained that the Meng case was a legal matter being pursued separately from any other bilateral differences, including those on the trade front.
-Trump’s comments of his own ambassador to Canada, Kelly Craft, in this regard and convey the impression that Meng was arrested to be held as a pawn in the US-China trade dispute.
+Until Donald Trump’s unscripted remarks on December 10 stating that he would intervene with the US Department of Justice if this would help resolve trade differences with China, the US (and Canada) had maintained that the Meng case was a legal matter being pursued separately from any other bilateral differences, including those on the trade front.
+Trump’s comments undercut the statement of his own ambassador to Canada, Kelly Craft, in this regard and convey the impression that Meng was arrested to be held as a pawn in the US-China trade dispute.
 The open politicization of the process could backfire, as Canada would be well within its rights under the extradition treaty with the US to refuse to extradite someone accused of charges that are essentially political rather than criminal.

 Another outcome could be the dropping of charges by prosecutors, getting Canada out of its current predicament.
 If this is the case, Canada will have been “played” for political purposes and future legal cooperation between Canada and the US could suffer a setback.
 Of course, Trump’s comments could be a throwaway remark and we may see the US justice system continue to prosecute the case to its conclusion.